antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 *
 This time not only the genes are used that make a difference in the group shown.
-The clustering in task3b was based on differentially expressed genes already found so itâ€™s not surprising you find a heatmap with nice clusters.*
+The clustering in task3b was based on differentially expressed genes already found so it's not surprising you find a heatmap with nice clusters.*

 Question 5c: